 Muralt Bluff Prairie

-Muralt Bluff Prairie is the largest preserve managed by the Prairie Bluff Chapter, and a site with special significance for The Prairie Enthusiasts who consider it the place where our efforts for prairie preservation began some 40 years ago.
+Muralt Bluff Prairie is the largest preserve managed by the Prairie Bluff Chapter.
+It is a site with special significance for The Prairie Enthusiasts who consider it the place where our efforts for prairie preservation began some 50 years ago.

 The parking lot for Muralt Bluff Prairie is located near W2635 County F, between Monticello and Albany.
 Access is by foot only up the steep bluff, and a trail will take you to the farthest west end.
 You can return by following the firebreak along the south and east edges.